PrestaShop/ADR/0018-horizontal-migration.md

 This process takes a very long time, and as a result, the Back office structure has become heterogeneous, with some pages fully Symfony-based and others full legacy-based, increasing developer and performance overhead.

 In addition, legacy subsystems must remain in place and continue being maintained, they cannot be removed as long as there are legacy pages in PrestaShop.
-Ad we still have years' worth of work ahead of us to finish.
-Let's imagine that migrating the rest of the Back office to Symfony using the current strategy will take 4 years.
+And we still have years' worth of work ahead of us to finish.
+Let's imagine that migrating the rest of the Back office to Symfony using the current strategy will take, say, 4 years.
 This means that 2 years from now, we will still have about 25% of the pages running on the legacy architecture.
 And because of it, we will still have to maintain AdminController, Dispatcher, overrides, etc for the whole time, until the migration is finished – 4 years from now.

 ## Decision